dagreatbrendino/ajax-giphy/README.md

 ```
 ### jQueryRotate
 The jQueryRotate.js library is used to make the dial animate a certain degree of rotation every time the user clicks on the dial.
 It makes the animation consistent and is very easy to impliment.
+### CSS/Bootstrap
+This project utilizes the Bootstrap grid layout to make responsive display of the content a breeze!